Visiting Taipei & Taiwan in October 2025

 October is perfect for city parks like Da’An Forest Park, Elephant Mountain (for those postcard Taipei views) and other hiking trails in Taipei.

-It’s also great for exploring atmospheric neighborhoods begging to be explored, like Ximending, Dadaocheng, Yongkang Street, and Beitou Thermal Valley.
+It’s also great for atmospheric neighborhoods begging to be explored, like Ximending, Dadaocheng, Yongkang Street, and Beitou Thermal Valley.

 On Yangmingshan, the dormant volcano massif in Taipei and New Taipei City, silvergrass begins painting the hillsides gray by the end of the month, but November is usually the prime time to see this natural spectacle.